 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code signifies that communication between the mini-split system’s indoor and outdoor units has been hampered.
-It could be experiencing intermittent connection problems or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will not be able to effectively balance indoor temperatures.
+In general, an E1 error code signifies that communication between the mini-split system’s indoor and outdoor units has been disrupted.
+It might be struggling with intermittent connection problems or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will be unable to effectively balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-For mini-split air conditioners, this code can also stand for voltage issues.
-In other cases, it’s pointing you to a circuit problem with the outdoor temperature sensor.
+For mini-split air conditioners, this code may also represent voltage issues.
+In other cases, it’s alerting you to a circuit problem with the outdoor temperature sensor.

 E6 – Indoor / Outdoor Unit Communication

-An E6 error code can also refer to a communication problem between the two units, like an E1 code.
-It may also be a problem with one of the temperature sensors.
+An E6 error code can also refer to a communication problem between the two units, similar to an E1 code.
+It could also be a problem with one of the temperature sensors.

 P4 – Compressor Drive Error / High Temperature

-A P4 error code will most times be connected to your mini-splits compressor system, located within the outdoor unit.
-When the compressor drive is faulty, the most likely reason is excessively high temperatures.
-A high temperature at the discharge line can also result in a P4 code.
+A P4 error code will most times be connected to your mini-splits compressor system, found within the outdoor unit.
+When the compressor drive is faulty, the most likely culprit is excessively high temperatures.
+A high temperature at the discharge line may also result in a P4 code.

 P6 – Compressor Switch Open or Drive Board Failure

 When temperatures exceed safe levels, a safety switch will protect the electrical components of your mini-split system, including any components that manage the outdoor compressor.
-If this switch is open, the P6 code may appear.
-You may also find the P6 code if the compressor is experiencing high or low pressure concerns.
+If this switch is open, the P6 code could appear.
+You may also find the P6 code if the compressor is struggling with high or low pressure issues.

-Keep in mind that in general, error codes are different for each model of a Lennox mini-split system.
-Your manual will provide a guide for these error codes and what they can mean.
-But since many of these codes stem from electrical problems, professional experience is often required.
+Don’t forget that in general, error codes are different for each model of a Lennox mini-split system.
+Your manual will have a guide for these error codes and what they should mean.
+But because many of these codes stem from electrical problems, professional experience is typically required.

 Schraer Heating & Air Conditioning can deliver fast and affordable ductless mini-split repair.
-Whether you own a mini-split AC system or a mini-split heat pump, our technicians can quickly diagnose your specific problem.
+Whether you own a mini-split AC system or a mini-split heat pump, our technicians can quickly identify your specific problem.

 To schedule an appointment, give us a call at 636-456-5041 today.